famousj/the-little-hooner/hooner.md

 **A:** `%.n`

-> since the list `l` contains a noun that is a list.
+> since the list `l` contains a noun that is not an atom, i.e a list.

 **Q:** What is the first line after the restart point, `|-`